 Medications are sometimes used to target symptoms experienced by some children with ASDs.
 Currently, one medication, risperidone, has received approval from the Food and Drug Administration (FDA) for the treatment of irritability (including aggression, self-injury, and tantrums) in children with ASDs between the ages of 5 and 16 years.
-Although risperidone is the only FDA-approved medication, there are other medications with fewer side effects that may often be tried first.
-Other medications are often prescribed on an "off-label" basis to target symptoms such as aggression, depression, anxiety, obsessivecompulsive tendencies, sleep difficulties, and attention deficits.
-The term "off-label" means drugs that are typically prescribed one way, but are now being used to treat something else.
+Although risperidone is the only FDAapproved medication, there are other medications with fewer side effects that may often be tried first.
+Other medications are often prescribed on an "off-label" basis to target symptoms such as aggression, depression, anxiety, obsessive-compulsive tendencies, sleep difficulties, and attention deficits.
 Children with ASDs may not respond to medications in the same way as typically developing children.
 It is important for parents to work closely with a provider with expertise in the field of autism to closely monitor response to the medication.
 Additional medical care may be needed to manage problems with seizures, gastrointestinal problems, and dietary imbalances.

 Genetic testing using microarray analyses is also now being recommended for children with ASDs.